Alfresco/docs-alfresco/sap/5.0/config/advanced.md

 However, there may be a lot of additional reasons to have more information from the SAP Business Object in Content Services available than just these few, which are also not very meaningful to a user, by the way.

 The SAP Connector offers the capability to make additional metadata available outside SAP already by default.
-To get additional metadata out of SAP and store it at the document in Content Services, the connection to SAP is done through the SAP Java Connector (JCo).
+To get additional metadata out of SAP and store it at the document in Content Services, the connection to SAP is done through the SAP JavaConnector (JCo).
 Furthermore, the SAP Connector takes advantage of different ways to trigger an action which results in the metadata replication.

 These are mainly Jobs and Behaviors, but also event-based action is possible.
 The replicated information will be provided in connexas related aspects at the documents in Content Services.